Trimukha: Production

 Trimukha marks the acting debut of Yogesh Kalle.
 Principal photography began in early 2025 and wrapped up in September 2025.

 Music

 The film features music by Vinod Yajamanya.
 A special song titled "Gippa Gippa", featuring Sunny Leone and Akriti Agarwal, was filmed as part of the project.

 Release

-Earlier reports suggested a March 2025 release, but later updates confirmed a post-production timeline extending into late 2025.
+Earlier reports suggested a March 2025 release, but subsequent updates confirmed that the film’s post-production extended into late 2025.
+The film was finally released theatrically on 30 January 2026.